fred-py/selenium-data-transfer/automate_data_transfer/README.txt

 # ---- Data Storage with AWS S3 Buckets
 Data will saved, read and modified from an S3 Buckets Once bucket is created, create access point -> choose VPC for lower costs.

+# --->>> AWS LAMBDA FUNCTIONS
+This may be used instead of Heroku.

+1. Create custom lambda function eg. download_csv
+2. Select trigger event: EventBridge(CloudWatch Events)
+3. Select create new rule
+4. Rule type: Schedule expression rate expression is easy to set up eg: rate(2 hours) runs every 2 hours for more control and customisation use cron
+5. Click add